patcon/parkdale-days-destroyed/README.md

 Questions we might care to ask:

-* What is the year-over-year trend in total Parkdale bdd for restaurants during the springtime (Mar 20 - July 20)?
+* What is the year-over-year trend in total Parkdale bdd for restaurants during the springtime (Mar 20 - June 20)?
 * For all businesses in 2016, how many Parkdale bdd were there in North Parkdale vs South Parkdale (weighted by business license counts)?
 * What are the total Parkdale bdd for each forward sortation area